eosnetworkfoundation/grant-framework/applications/concentrated_liquidity_Neutroswap.md

 - **Full-Time Equivalent (FTE):** 6 FTE
 - **Total Costs:** 100,000 USD

-> Please note that this application is automatically parsed.<br/>
-> For the above fields, please only put the answer on that line.
-If you want to add more information, please put it below these instructions.<br/>
-> Please remember to delete all lines that start with `>` as they are just instructions and not needed in the application submission.<br/>
->
-> Notes on above fields:
-> - Total Estimated Duration: Duration of the whole project (example: 2 months or 7 weeks)
-> - Full-Time Equivalent (FTE): This is the average number of full-time employees working on the project throughout its duration (see [Wikipedia](https://en.wikipedia.org/wiki/Full-time_equivalent), example: 2 FTE or possibly 2.5 FTE as it is an average)
-> - Total Costs: This should be the requested amount in USD for the whole project (example 12,000 USD).
-Note that the acceptance criteria and additional benefits vary depending on the [level](../README.md#grant-levels) of funding requested.
-This and the costs for each milestone need to be provided in USD; if the grant is paid out in EOS, the amount will be calculated according to the exchange rate at the time of payment.

 ### V3 Interface, Indexer and Smart contract development

 - **Estimated duration:** 2 month